IBM/zopeneditor-about/README.md

 This current release of IBM Z Open Editor will collect anonymous data for the following events:

 - Activation of this VS Code extension
-- Opening and closing files of a specific language such as COBOL, PL/I, HLASM, JCL
+- Opening and closing files of a specific language such as COBOL, PL/I, HLASM, REXX, JCL
 - Resolving of include files and assembler macros: success or failure
 - Using common language server operations such as code completion, references, definition, rename
 - Starting a user build
 - Deactivation of this VS Code extension

-Each such event is logged with the following information:
+Such events are logged with the following information:

 - Event time
 - Operating system and version